BlokasLabs/pisound-docs/Pisound-App.md

 ## Software Setup
 ### Raspberry Pi

 First, make sure that Pisound is set up and that `pisound-btn --version` says it’s 1.04 or higher.
-If it is not, follow the install instructions on [Driver Setup](home#driver-setup).
+If it is not, follow the install instructions on [Installing the Driver](software#installing-the-driver).
 The `install-pisound.sh` will update `pisound-btn` if it is already installed.

 If using Raspberry Pi without built-in Bluetooth support, connect a USB Bluetooth dongle to it.